Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: Experiment

 Next, we evaluate the adaptation capability of various FFD methods by further fine-tuning FFD models using a few images from previously unseen common datasets, having initially trained these models on the FF++ dataset.
 Specifically, we conduct $10$-shot and $20$-shot experiments with an equal number of real and fake faces, fine-tuning the different FFD models for $2$ epochs with a learning rate of $2e-5$.

-Table~\ref{tab:few} shows the quantitative comparison results, indicating that BEiT v2' pre-trained on real-face dataset not only adapts well to the target dataset but also maintains stable performance in the source dataset (FF++), whereas previous methods suffer varying degrees of performance degradation.
-Meanwhile, our model performs best in target and unseen cross-datasets, demonstrating that our competitive backbone fine-tuning framework has superior practicability and robustness.
-Notably, Ours improves by $2.82$\% (AUC$\uparrow$: $84.90$\% vs. $87.72$\%) on DFDC with $5,000$ test images under the $10$-shot condition, and by $3.17$\% ($84.90$\% vs. $88.07$\%) on DFDC and $5.68$\% ($90.97$\% vs. $96.65$\%) on FFIW under the $20$-shot condition, highlighting the effectiveness of our expert knowledge-equipped backbone in identifying forgery cues and efficiently adapting to unknown forgery patterns.
+Table~\ref{tab:few} shows the quantitative comparison results, indicating that FB pre-trained on real-face dataset not only adapts well to the target dataset but also maintains stable performance in the source dataset (FF++), whereas previous methods suffer varying degrees of performance degradation.
+Meanwhile, our CFB performs best in target and unseen cross-datasets, demonstrating that our fine-tuning framework has superior practicability and robustness.
+Notably, CFB improves by $2.82$\% (AUC$\uparrow$: $84.90$\% vs. $87.72$\%) on DFDC with $5,000$ test images under the $10$-shot condition, and by $3.17$\% ($84.90$\% vs. $88.07$\%) on DFDC and $5.68$\% ($90.97$\% vs. $96.65$\%) on FFIW under the $20$-shot condition, highlighting the effectiveness of our expert knowledge-equipped backbone in identifying forgery cues and efficiently adapting to unknown forgery patterns.